-This Policy is based on a model policy prepared by Northumberland County Council's Corporate Health and Safety Team in consultation with paediatricians from Northumbria Healthcare NHS Foundation Trust.
-The content is based upon the Department for Education's (DfE) document entitled 'Supporting pupils at school with medical conditions' which was published in December 2015.
+The County Council's Corporate Health and Safety Team has prepared this model policy in consultation with paediatricians from Northumbria Healthcare NHS Foundation Trust.
+The content is based upon the Department for Education's (DfE) document entitled Supporting pupils at school with medical conditions which was published in December 2015.